2010 University of Alabama in Huntsville shooting: Charges

 On June 18, two days after Bishop was indicted for the murder of her brother in a reopened case, she attempted suicide in Huntsville jail.
 She survived and was treated at a hospital and then returned to jail; her husband complained that authorities did not inform him of the incident.

 In November 2010, survivors Leahy and Monticciolo filed lawsuits against Bishop and Anderson to recover damages.
 In January 2011, attorneys representing Davis's and Johnson's families filed wrongful death lawsuits against Bishop, Anderson, and UAH.
 In September 2011, Bishop pleaded not guilty by means of the insanity defense.

 In 2012, the spouse of one of the murdered researchers wrote a letter to the judge presiding over the case.
-In this letter, the writer indicated the researcher's family had greatly suffered from its loss but did not see any benefit from the loss of another life.
+In this letter, the writer indicated the researcher's family had greatly suffered from their loss but did not see any benefit from the loss of another life.
 In response to this letter, Bishop's lawyers offered to change her plea to guilty in exchange for the prosecution not seeking the death penalty.
 Upon receiving this offer, chief prosecutor Robert Broussard contacted and learned from the nine survivors that none of them wanted a death sentence for Bishop.
 On the basis of these opinions, Broussard decided not to seek the death penalty.
 Bishop then changed her plea to guilty.